fbpx

 And while there was a presentation about Petra’s history, the audio quality wasn’t very good and we found that we could only make out small parts of it.

-Having said that, the concept of Petra by Night is undeniably cool.
+Having said that, the concept of the Petra By Night experience is undeniably cool.
 Even with a few drawbacks (and especially taking into account some of the tips I’ve given here!), you can still have a thoroughly enjoyable evening.

 If you happen to be in Wadi Musa visiting Petra and the event aligns with your itinerary, you should absolutely go.
 However, I wouldn’t encourage you to create your entire travel schedule around the event or rearrange anything to attend.